 Explore Laya village.
 You can go and visit any of the houses around.
 Even to a perfect stranger, traditional Bhutanese hospitality is extended and a cup of tea and Chang (local, wine) is always offered.
 The people in this valley are very interesting especially the women.
 They wear conical bamboo hats decorated with turquoise and silver ornaments.

 19KM | 7-8 HOURS | 900M ASCENT | 70M DESCENT | CAMP ALT 4160M

-The trek leads down to the Lunana trail junction and then climbs to hilltop with good views over the Mo Chhu and the Rhodo Chhu.
+The trek leads down to the Lunana trail junction and then climbs to a hilltop with good views over the Mo Chhu and the Rhodo Chhu.
 The trail follows Rhodo Chhu valley, first through mixed conifers and then through rhododendron, above the tree line.
-From top of large rockslide, there is a view of the glacial valley and a massive glacier on Tsenda Gang (7100m).
+From the top of a large rockslide, you get excellent views of the glacial valley and the snow-capped Tsenda Gang (7100m).
 Our camp is at Rodophu at 4160m just beyond a wooden bridge across the Rhodo Chhu river.

 17KM | 5-6 HOURS | 755M ASCENT | 15M DESCENT | CAMP ALT 4900M

 The trail today also follows the alpine grassland where yaks bound in plenty.
 The path follows the river through rhododendron shrubs before turning right up the hill.
 You will then climb to a high open valley through beautiful meadows to Tshomo La Pass (4915m).
 The views of the Mount Jumolhari and Tibetan borders are absolutely breathtaking.
 Next you will hike on the barren plateau intersecting several yak trails and after some time you will be arriving at Narithang (4900m), which is your camp for tonight.

 18KM | 6-7 HOURS | 220M ASCENT | 770M DESCENT | CAMP ALT 4350M